yaplas/cascade-fields/README.md

 }
 ```

-also you can use CascadeFields to setup several fields
+also you can use `<CascadeFields />` component to setup several fields

 ```tsx
         <CascadeFields metadata= {{